nibblesnbits/my-portfolio/conv/book.md

 Then he saw the sign.

-It was mounted above a wide wooden door, the lettering that had taken its time to deepen in color.
+It was mounted above a wide wooden door, with lettering that had taken its time to deepen in color.

 > **The Archive of Unsaid Things**

 Sam stopped.
 Squinted.

-“…Well that’s ominous.
+“Well that’s... ominous.
 And inviting.”

 The door didn’t creak.
 Didn’t sigh.
 It just waited.